rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/editing-clusters/_index.md

 ---------|----------|
  Kubernetes Version | The version of Kubernetes installed on each cluster node.
 For more detail, see [Upgrading Kubernetes](#upgrading-kubernetes). |
  Network Provider | The [container networking interface]({{< baseurl >}}/rancher/v2.x/en/faq/networking/cni-providers/) that powers networking for your cluster.<br/><br/>**Note:** You can only choose this option while provisioning your cluster.
 It cannot be edited later. |
- Project Network Isolation | If you're using the Canal network provider, you can choose whether to enable or disable inter-project communication. |
+ Project Network Isolation | As of Rancher v2.0.7, if you're using the Canal network provider, you can choose whether to enable or disable inter-project communication. |
  Nginx Ingress | If you want to publish your applications in a high-availability configuration, and you're hosting your nodes with a cloud-provider that doesn't have a native load-balancing feature, enable this option to use Nginx ingress within the cluster. |
- Metrics Server Monitoring | Each cloud provider capable of launching a cluster using RKE can collect metrics and monitoring for your cluster nodes.
+ Metrics Server Monitoring | Each cloud provider capable of launching a cluster using RKE can collect metrics and monitor for your cluster nodes.
 Enable this option to view your node metrics from your cloud provider's portal. |
  Pod Security Policy Support | Enables [pod security policies]({{< baseurl >}}/rancher/v2.x/en/admin-settings/pod-security-policies/) for the cluster.
 After enabling this option, choose a policy using the **Default Pod Security Policy** drop-down. |
  Docker version on nodes | Configures whether nodes are allowed to run versions of Docker that Rancher doesn't officially support.
 If you choose to require a [supported Docker version]({{< baseurl >}}/rancher/v2.x/en/installation/ha-server-install-external-lb/#software), Rancher will stop pods from running on nodes that don't have a supported Docker version installed. |
  Docker Root Directory | The directory on your cluster nodes where you've installed Docker.
 If you install Docker on your nodes to a non-default directory, update this path. |